zakilive/iot-cloud-riot/README.md

 5. Configure the instance details, including the VPC and subnet you created with IPv6 support.
 6. Click **Next: Add Storage** and configure storage settings as needed.
 7. Click **Next: Add Tags** and add any tags you want to associate with the instance.
-8. Click **Next: Configure Security Group** and configure security group rules to allow necessary traffic.
+8. Click **Next: Configure Security Group** and configure security group rules to allow necessary traffic.(Here are the security rules created for this project: [Creating security rules](#creation-of-security-rules)

 9. Click **Review and Launch**.
 10. Review your instance configuration and click **Launch**.
 11. Choose an existing key pair or create a new one to access your EC2 instance via SSH.